Golden Age of Argentine cinema: 1929–1933: Transition to sound films

-As in other countries, the arrival of sound films put in check the international dominance of American cinema due to the language barrier, leaving a market available.
+The arrival of sound films reduced the international dominance of American cinema due to the language barrier.
 This situation was analogous to the one that occurred during World War I, when the European film crisis benefited Argentine producers.
 Hollywood tried to deal with these difficulties with attempts at dubbing that ended up failing and also with various forms of subtitling, although this still required technical development and also excluded illiterate audiences.
-Eventually, the U.S. industry reacted by making little accepted Spanish-language versions of its most important productions, although they found the greatest success once they began to make produce original Spanish-language films made to showcase Latin American stars.
+Eventually, the U.S. industry reacted by making little accepted Spanish-language versions of its most important productions, although they found the greatest success once they began to produce original Spanish-language films made to showcase Latin American stars.
 Among them, the 1931–1935 films made by Paramount Pictures starring Carlos Gardel stood out, and became a major influence on the emergence of an Argentine sound film industry.
 Before being hired by Paramount, Gardel—the most popular performer in the history of tango—had starred in a series of short films using optical sound between 1930 and 1931, which were directed by Eduardo Morera and produced by Federico Valle.
 The first of Gardel's feature films produced by Paramount was Luces de Buenos Aires, released in September 1931 to great success.
 By this time optical sound had demonstrated its advantage over disc systems, so the equipment was progressively replaced in a process that lasted throughout 1932.

-Despite being foreign productions, Gardel's films may be considered as part of the history of Argentine cinema, as they were conceived by the singer himself together with other Argentine artists (like his lyricist Alfredo Le Pera or revue producer Manuel Romero), and their model corresponded to that of the tango dramas directed by Ferreyra during the silent era, resulting in a strong Argentine identity.
+Despite being foreign productions, Gardel's films may be considered part of the history of Argentine cinema, as they were conceived by the singer himself together with other Argentine artists (like his lyricist Alfredo Le Pera or revue producer Manuel Romero), and their model corresponded to that of the tango dramas directed by Ferreyra during the silent era, resulting in a strong Argentine identity.
 In addition, their commercial success demonstrated the viability of Argentine cinema for the incipient local producers that would inaugurate the Golden Age period in 1933.
 Paradoxically, Hollywood's attempt to dominate the local market resulted in the birth of the national industry, which took Gardel's films as a model to be replicated.
 According to Peña, the success of Gardel's films was "in fact the success of Ferreyra's and Torres Ríos' ideas taken up by a popular idol and legitimized for the local culture because of their 'foreign' condition".
 In an interview, Argentine film historian Clara Kriger felt that: "... we [Argentine film historians] always say 'in 1933 the industry was born in Argentina', and the truth is that I would say that until Gardel appeared in films, Argentine cinema practically did not exist on billboards; very little Argentine cinema was being seen."
-Another aspect little mentioned by historians is that the last four Paramount productions with Gardel were in fact the singer and Le Pera's own productions that the studio agreed to finance, with full property rights for both creators after a first period of commercial exploitation.
+The last four Paramount productions with Gardel were his own productions that the studio agreed to finance, with full property rights for both creators after a first period of commercial exploitation.